 Ulverston Town Council Office, County Square, Ulverston, Cumbria LA12 7LZ

-The four Standing Committees of the Council: Finance and Grants; Policy and General Purposes; Allotments and Human Resourcesa..
+The four Standing Committees of the Council: Finance and General Purposes, Allotments and Human Resources.

 The town council has a set of Standing Orders which have recently been refreshed.
 The standing orders set out very clearly what the council can and cannot do, and how it must do it.
 The standing orders also provide a structure showing the various standing committees and how they relate to the town councils business